kimdesok/Computer-Vision-Transformers/README.md

 - Associating quantitative image features (e.g., nuclear morphology, tissue boundaries, lymphocyte infiltration, microvasculature, presence of mitotic, necrotic, and apoptotic cells) with patient-level outcomes,
 - Reporting these findings in a format that directly supports the pathologist’s decision-making workflow.

-This combined approach forms the basis of our proposed framework (see figure above): weakly labeled high-resolution WSI datasets (e.g., TCGA projects) are used to train ViT models for cancer-type classification, while NLP modules generate pathology report summaries that contextualize the image-based inferences.
+This combined approach forms the basis of our proposed framework (See Figure 1 above): weakly labeled high-resolution WSI datasets (e.g., Image datasets from TCGA projects) are used to train ViT models for cancer-type classification, while NLP modules generate pathology report summaries that contextualize the image-based inferences.
 Together, these components enhance interpretability, strengthen clinical evidence, and ultimately improve workflow efficiency in pathology practice.

 ## Overview of vision transformer: